daviromao/interscity/deploy/README_STANDALONE.md

 $ cd interscity-platform/deploy
 ```
 ## * *Option 1*: __Fast-way__ : run the script file: [localScript.sh](./localScript.sh)
+**It will updates your system and all dependencies needed for the lastest versions to continue the setup**

 ```shell
 $ chmod +x localScript.sh